PROGRAM SUPPORT COUNSELING

 Counseling is therefore mainly supportive, and that is all most everyone needs.
 Your counselor may also help you understand purification reactions or Retracing, and how to move through blocks without resorting to drugs, in almost all cases.

 2. Referrals.
 Your counselor is on a nutritional balancing program, and understands how it works.
 She or he will keep you on your program.

 This is very different from regular counseling who often do not believe in nutrition and often discourage people from staying with their program.

 3. All done long distance.
 Counseling is usually by telephone, Skype or email, rather than in person.

 4. The counselor has a different role.
 The counselor is not so much in charge of the counseling process, as he or she is a “helper on the path” during the client-centered process of bioenergetic healing.

 9. Mental development.
 The counselor is not just interested in your physical and emotional healing.
-He or she is also interested in your mental development, a very precise concept explained in a number of articles on this website such as Mental or Spiritual Development.
+He or she is also interested in your development, a very precise concept explained in a number of articles on this website such as Introduction To Development.
 This requires a healthful lifestyle, proper diet and other adjustments in your life, but the rewards are worth the effort.